jimmyc14/ID_of_AI_Images/README.md

 # Running Inference

 A notebook can be found to run some inference our your own images.
 In the 'inference' folder, the [inference notebook](inference/inference.ipynb) can be used to run your own trained model.
 Using a dictionary of each 4 base models, you can give the paths to every .pth weight files available to test.
 The folder 'images' within the 'inference' folder is where you can upload images for your models to test.

+This will generate a .txt file with results as well.

 4 example images and 4 model .pth weights are uploaded for you to test.